wellmadehq/writing/Ledes.md

 > A new study says salt isn’t nearly as bad for you as previously thought.
 In fact, when it’s combined with fat, something magical happens.

+> Holy.
+Crap.
+This is just madness.
+Watch as British pilots Paul Bonhomme and Steve Jones fly through an airplane hangar in two different airplanes while zipping through the air at 185mph.
+That’s right, two planes flying side-by-side, separated by only a few feet, flew straight through a building.
+I mean, damn.

 > A new survey of ove.
 2,000 female participants between the ages of 18 and 40 by pharmaceutical company Merck found that less than 1 in 10 women make the first move. _Less than one in 10_.

 > This planthopper can jump fast, far, and repeatedly.
 How does it manage to jump so well?
 Biologists decided to find out — and they realized that this insect has literal interlocking gears in its legs.